-Multi-compartment compliance aids were prepared by the pharmacy for 4 people based in the community.
-The majority of prescriptions for compliance aids had been moved to nearby store which had a dedicated space and team to dispense them.
-The pharmacy had a proforma to decide if a compliance aid was the most appropriate solution for a person requesting it and referred people to the nearby store if it was deemed the best option.
+Multi-compartment compliance aids were prepared by the pharmacy for approximately 70 people based in the community.
+The pharmacy had a proforma to decide if a compliance aid was the most appropriate solution for a person requesting it.
 The pharmacy could offer reminder charts or medication administration records as an alternative.
-No compliance aids were available to be inspected.
-A pharmacy advisor said that each compliance aid had an identifier on the front, and dispensed and checked signatures were completed, along with a description of tablets.
+A selection of completed compliance aids were inspected.
+Each compliance aid had an identifier on the front, and dispensed and checked signatures were completed, along with a description of tablets.
 Patient information leaflets (PILs) were supplied each month.
-'When required' medicines were dispensed in boxes and a pharmacy advisor was aware of what could and could not be placed in trays.
+'When required' medicines were dispensed in boxes and the pharmacy team were aware of what could and could not be placed in trays.
 A record of any changes made was kept on the patient information sheet, which was available for the pharmacist during the clinical checking process.

 The dispensary shelves used to store stock were organised and tidy.
-The stock was arranged alphabetically on pull out shelves and a carousel.
-Date checking was undertaken each week and the entire dispensary was checked every 3 months.
+The stock was arranged alphabetically on pull out shelves.
+Date checking was undertaken each week and the entire dispensary was checked every three months.
 Spot checks revealed no date expired stock or mixed batches.
 Prescriptions containing owings were appropriately managed, and the prescription was kept with the balance until it was collected.
 Stock was obtained from reputable sources including Alliance and AAH.
 Specials were obtained from Alliance Specials.
 Invoices were seen to this effect.
 Records of recalls and alerts were seen and were annotated with the outcome and the date actioned.

 Staff were aware of the Falsified Medicines Directive (FMD).
 They could check the anti-tampering device on each medicine was intact during the dispensing process.
 But they were not verifying nor decommissioning stock at the time of the inspection.
-The updated PMR system due to be installed in the pharmacy in the following weeks had the capability to be FMD compliant.
+The updated PMR system had the capability to be FMD compliant.
 The pharmacy's SOPs were being updated by the Professional Standards Office to reflect the changes FMD would bring to the pharmacy's processes.

-CDs were stored in accordance with legal requirements in two approved cabinets.
+CDs were stored in accordance with legal requirements in approved cabinets.
 Denaturing kits were available for safe destruction of CDs.
 Expired CDs were clearly marked and segregated in the cabinet.
 Patient returned CDs were recorded in a register and destroyed with a witness with two signatures were recorded.
 The dispensary fridge was clean, tidy and well organised and records of temperatures were maintained.
 The maximum and minimum temperatures were within the required range of 2 to 8 degrees Celsius.

 Logs were kept of deliveries made to people in their own homes with appropriate signatures.
 Confidentiality was maintained when obtaining signatures.
 The manager described the process followed in the event of failed deliveries to ensure that patients received their delivery in a timely manner, particularly those considered to be vulnerable, and this was found to be adequate.